-The end-result is that you will often lose interest in sex, and (or) you will stuggle getting and keeping erections.
+The end-result is that you will often lose interest in sex, and find it much more difficult to get and keep erections.

-And mental and psychological problems are probably more common than you think.
-It has been estimated that they may be behind as many as 20% of all erectile dysfunction cases.
+And psychological problems probably cause more ED than most people are aware of.
+It has been estimated that these factors may be behind as many as 20% of all erectile dysfunction cases.

-Therefore, if you want to overcome your erectile dysfunction and libido problems, i encourage you to try to solve any mental complications you may have.
+Therefore, if you want to overcome your erectile dysfunction, I encourage you to try to solve any mental complications you may have.

 I understand this is easier said than done.